 Since 2001, Shepherd of the Valley has provided scholarship support for Tanzanian students who would not otherwise have the opportunity to attend secondary school or college.
-It is a blessing to watch these young people take that opportunity and step into lives of service and leadership in their communities.
-Here are a few of the lives your gifts have touched:
+One of the great joys of this partnership is meeting students who have put that opportunity to good use, growing in skills and confidence, preparing for lives of service in their communities.

 With deep gratitude,